 Brent grew up with all kinds of animals and would often bring home strays.
-To this day, he still brings home and rehabilitates baby birds until they are to fly and survive on their own.
-While he does help out for the cattery, Brent has found his hobby in raising chickens.
+To this day, he still brings home and rehabilitates baby birds until they are able to fly and survive on their own.
+While he does help out with the cattery, Brent has found his hobby in raising chickens.
 He also has some experience as a veterinary technician.

 The obsession we have with the Bengal breed started in 2008 when my husband wanted me to have a four-legged companion when he would be out of town for military obligations.
 We picked up a beautiful seal mink marble female we named Espoir ("Hope" in French).
 She had so much attitude and sass, but we loved her for it.
 She also had so much glitter that she literally sparkled all over.

 In 2009, I picked up my first male Bengal, a tri-colored brown marble, we named Jobin.
 Where Espoir was full of sass and demanded attention on her terms, Jobin was full of love, cuddles and absolutely craved the attention of everybody around.
 Jobin earned the hearts of many.

 When we first started breeding in 2009, we didn't have a mentor to guide us in what we wanted for our program, nor did we understand the importance of genetic testing or HCM screening.
 After our first couple of litters, we dug a litter deeper and did more research to better understand any health risks of the breed.
 Both my husband and I deployed shortly after and had to put our breeding program on hold.